MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/org-service/sample-create-update-records-related-records-early-bound.md

 ---
-title: "Sample: Create and update records with related records (early bound) (Developer Guide for Dynamics 365 Customer Engagement)| MicrosoftDocs"
+title: "Sample: Create and update records with related records (early bound) (Developer Guide for Dynamics 365 for Customer Engagement)| MicrosoftDocs"
 description: "This sample shows how to create and update a record and related records in one call by using the IOrganizationService.Entity) and IOrganizationService.
 Entity) methods"
 keywords: ""
 ms.date: 12/15/2017